EtaiWilentzik/PingPongCourt/README.md

 [![Watch the Original Video on YouTube](./README/a.jpg)](https://youtu.be/C6tf-zfGRhA)

 ### Processed Video
-**Press on the image below to watch the original video on YouTube.**
+**Press on the image below to watch the Processed video on YouTube.**
 [![Watch the Processed Video](./README/a.jpg)](https://youtu.be/_Kt6gBol-RI)